skaytech/skaytech/README.md

 - 🔭 I’m currently working on a full-stack App with ReactJS as Frontend and Java Spring Boot/PostgreSQL as Backend.
 - 🌱 I’m working on V2 of my portfolio site using Gatsby & Strapi.
 - 👯 I have been blogging regularly at https://blog.skay.dev & collaborating with other devs on Twitter.
 - 🥅 2020 Goals: Specialize in web development with ReactJS & build full stack applications.
-Blog atleast one article in a week.
+Blog atleast one article a week.
 - ⚡ Fun fact: I love playing the musical keyboard & certified Level 2 - Trinity School of Music, London.

 ### Connect with me: